Playhouse Theatre (Perth)

-The Playhouse Theatre in central Perth, Western Australia was purpose-built for live theatre in the 1950s and remained one of the city's principal venues for performing arts for over half a century until replaced by the State Theatre Centre of Western Australia in January 2011.
-It was demolished in October 2012 as part of a redevelopment of Cathedral Square.
+The Playhouse Theatre was a theatre in central Perth, Western Australia.
+It was purpose-built for live theatre in 1956 and remained one of the city's principal venues for performing arts for over half a century until replaced by the State Theatre Centre of Western Australia in January 2011.
+It was home to the National Theatre Company from its establishment until 1984, and then to its successor, the Western Australian Theatre Company, until its disbandment in 1990.

+The theatre was demolished in October 2012 as part of a redevelopment of Cathedral Square.